circonus-labs/libmtev/docs-md/development/hooks.md

 # Arbitrary Hooks

-Building a callout API makes sense for common, structured features in software, but occassionlly there is a need to provide somewhat arbitrary hook points after the software is designed and the mtev\_hooks system is what satisfies this need.
+Building a callout API makes sense for common, structured features in software, but occasionally there is a need to provide somewhat arbitrary hook points after the software is designed and the mtev\_hooks system is what satisfies this need.